 The mane and fringe of some lions are extremely dark, almost black, giving the animal a majestic appearance.
 Men’s manes can make them appear bigger, which may intimidate rivals or impress prospective mates.

 The males grow to be between 1.8 and 2.1 meters in length (6 to 7 feet) excluding the 2-meter tail; they stand about 1.2 meters tall at the shoulders and weigh about 170 to 230 kg (370 to 500 pounds).

-The female lioness is smaller, with a body length of 1.5 meters, a shoulders height of 0.9–1.1 meters, and a weight of 120–180 kg.
-The coat of the lion is short and varies in color from buff yellow, orange-brown, or silvery grey to dark brown, with a tuft on its tail tip that is usually darker than the rest of the coat.
+The female lioness is smaller, with a body length of 1.5 meters, a shoulder height of 0.9–1.1 meters, and a weight of 120–180 kg.
+The coat of lion is short and varies in color from buff yellow, orange-brown, or silvery grey to dark brown, with a tuft on its tail tip that is usually darker than the rest of the coat..

 There are several generations of lionesses in a pride, some of which are related to each other, a smaller number of breeding males, and their cubs.
 There can be as few as four members or as many as 37, but 15 on average.

 Every pride has a well-defined territory that consists of a core area that is strictly defended and a fringe area that tolerates some overlap.
-If the prey is plentiful, a territory may cover as little as 20 square kilometers (8 square miles), but if there is little game, it may cover as much as 400 square kilometers.
+If the prey is plentiful, a territory may cover as little as 20 square kilometres (8 square miles), but if there is little game, it may cover as much as 400 square kilometres.

 Pride in particular has been known to maintain the same territory for decades, passing the area on between females.
 The lions mark their territory by roaring and by scent marking.
 They usually roar in the evening before a night’s hunting and before waking up in the morning.